One of the reasons why you should consider incorporating a company in Vietnam is that the Vietnam corporate tax rate has decreased over the years.

 - 17% for lifetime

-As for tax holiday, eligible enterprises will benefit from tax exemption and reduction of payable income tax.
+As for tax holidays, eligible enterprises will benefit from tax exemption and reduction of payable income tax.
 Similarly, different categories of businesses will enjoy different timeframes of tax exemption and different percentages of tax reduction.

 Particularly, the tax holidays offer: